Office Exercises

-Remember sitting is the new smoking – we know it’s not good for us so if you are sitting at your computer and starting to feel like some easy to do exercises, try these…
+The good thing about working from home is that work colleagues can’t see what you are doing, e.g. office exercises and talking to yourself.
+When walking groups and gyms are out, office exercises are in!
+Remember sitting is the new smoking – we know it’s not good for us so if you are sitting at your computer and starting to feel like you need to move, here are some easy exercises to try.

 Feel free to adjust the times or the number of repetitions to suit your level of fitness.